ibizaman/selfhostblocks/docs/usage.md

   };
 }
 ```

 In the above snippet, `machine1` will use the `nixpkgs` version from your inputs
 while `machine2` will use the `nixpkgs` version from `selfhostblocks`.

 ## Example Deployment With Colmena {#usage-example-colmena}

-The following snippets show how to deploy Self Host Blocks using the deployment system [Colmena][].
+The following snippets show how to deploy Self Host Blocks using the deployment
+system [Colmena][Colmena].

 [colmena]: https://colmena.cli.rs